nmaas-platform/nmaas-docs/docs/guides/user-guide.md

  - **public** – application web user interface is accessible directly from the public Internet
  - **external** – application web user interface is accessible over HTTPS from within a dedicated client VPN
  - **internal** – application is accessible over a different protocol than HTTP on a dedicated IP address (assigned by the system) and application-specific port
- - **local** – a Kubernetes service name that can be used to access this application instance from another application instance running within the same user domain (e.g., the local access information for a Prometheus instance can be used to configure a data source in a Grafana instance deployed within the same domain)
+ - **local** – a Kubernetes service name that can be used to access this application instance from another application instance running within the same user domain (e.g., the service name for a Prometheus instance can be used to configure a data source in a Grafana instance deployed within the same domain)

 !!! info "VPN Requirement for Accessing Deployed Applications"
     To access the applications running within a particular domain, the user needs to connect to a dedicated VPN